 Since the 18th century, jams and jellies have been made with gelling pectin — particularly apple, currant and quince jams.
 The jell substance was first isolated in 1820 when it was discovered as a key element of jams and jellies.

 The colonists in New England commonly made their own pectin by extracting it from apple peelings.
 Years later, during the Industrialization Age, the makers of fruit preserves soon turned to producers of apple juice to obtain dried apple pomace that was cooked to extract it.

 By the 1920s and 1930s, factories were built to commercially extract pectin from crushed dried apple and citrus-peel.
 At this time, it was sold as a liquid extract, but it’s now most often used as dried powder because it’s easier than a liquid to store and handle.

 Uses (and How to Extract)

 You also can find pectin supplements, such as capsules or pectin powder, in health food stores or online.
 One popular brand that you can easily find online is Pomona’s Universal pectin.

 To use the powder, simply dissolve it in liquid and take it on an empty stomach.
-Studies show that pectin doses of 10–20 grams a day may help to control diarrhea.
+Pectin doses of 10–20 grams a day may help to control diarrhea.

 Although it is available in capsule and powder forms for therapeutic purposes, keep in mind that all fruits are made up of at least 5 percent to 10 percent of this fiber.
 Nutrition-packed apples, peaches, oranges, blackberries, grapes, grapefruit and apricots contain the highest amount among fruits.